aws/amazon-genomics-cli/site/content/en/docs/Concepts/accounts.md

 However, if you wish to have this infrastructure remain deployed, you are able to significantly reduce ongoing costs by using `agc account activate --usePublicSubnets`.
 This prevents the creation of private subnets with NAT gateways, and the use of VPC endpoints, both of which have associated ongoing costs.
 However please note that **you must also set `usePublicSubnets: true` in your `agc-config.yaml` if you choose to use this option**.
+Please also note that this is not recommended for security-critical deployments, as it means that any edits to the stack security groups risk exposing worker nodes to the public internet.

 ### Network traffic